Clara Rackham: Leading suffragist

-Like other suffragists from a privileged background, Clara was brought into direct contact with the plight of the poor and disadvantaged through her work as a Poor Law Guardian and was deeply shocked by what she saw.
+Like other suffragists from a privileged background, Rackham was brought into direct contact with the plight of the poor and disadvantaged through her work as a Poor Law Guardian and was shocked by what she saw.
 Her experiences with poor relief for the Castle End ward of Cambridge (1904–15) reinforced her conviction that it was essential for women to have the vote if things were to change.
-Adela Adam, a classicist at Girton College and mother of Barbara Wootton (later Baroness Wootton of Abinger), persuaded Clara to join the Cambridge Women's Suffrage Association.
+Adela Adam, a classicist at Girton College, persuaded Rackham to join the Cambridge Women's Suffrage Association.
 This was a branch of the constitutional, non-militant National Union of Women's Suffrage Societies (NUWSS), the President of which was the veteran suffragist, Millicent Garrett Fawcett.

-Clara proved to be a first-class organiser, giving rousing speeches, and touring the surrounding villages to drum up support for women's suffrage.
-She was faced with a very hostile crowd in Newmarket.
-Clara was elected to the executive committee of the Eastern Federation of the NUWSS and then to the national executive committee which she chaired from 1909 to 1915 when she resigned to take up a position as a government factory inspector.
+Rackham proved to be a first-class organiser, giving rousing speeches, and touring the surrounding villages to drum up support for women's suffrage.
+She was faced with a hostile crowd in Newmarket.
+Rackham was elected to the executive committee of the Eastern Federation of the NUWSS and then to the national executive committee which she chaired from 1909 to 1915 when she resigned to take up a position as a government factory inspector.
 Cambridge sent a sizeable contingent to the 'Great Pilgrimage' of law-abiding suffragists that converged on Hyde Park from routes all over the country in 1913.
-Clara joined the procession at Burwell and gave a stirring address to the marchers in the market square in Cambridge before the procession set off for Royston.
-In London Clara was seated on the podium next to Millicent Fawcett and formed part of the delegation to visit Asquith.
+Rackham joined the procession at Burwell and gave a stirring address to the marchers in the market square in Cambridge before the procession set off for Royston.
+In London she was seated on the podium next to Millicent Fawcett and formed part of the delegation to visit Asquith.

-Clara steered the national organisation through its most turbulent period in 1915 with considerable tact and skill when Millicent Fawcett's qualified support for women's involvement in the war effort was opposed by a majority of the NUWSS committee who tendered their resignations and by large sections of the membership who were either pacifists or primarily interested in ending the war by securing a negotiated peace with Germany.
-Clara managed to combine her deep personal loyalty to Fawcett with her own principled opposition to the war by the advocacy of a compromise whereby the NUWSS would agree to support women's war work in principle but individual members would be permitted to pursue whatever activities they wished either in war work, for example, working in hospitals, or supporting initiatives to bring about peace.
-Clara's proposal was accepted as NUWSS policy thereby averting the very real danger of the organisation falling apart.
-After women over 30 were enfranchised under the 1918 Representation of the People Act, the NUWSS dissolved itself and was succeeded by the National Union of Societies for Equal Citizenship in 1919.
-Clara had no formal legal training but from 1923 to 1931 she edited, and often wrote, a legal column for The Women's Leader, the journal of the new organisation.
+Rackham steered the national organisation through its most turbulent period in 1915 with considerable tact and skill when Millicent Fawcett's qualified support for women's involvement in the war effort was opposed by a majority of the NUWSS committee who tendered their resignations and by large sections of the membership who were either pacifists or primarily interested in ending the war by securing a negotiated peace with Germany.
+She managed to combine her deep personal loyalty to Fawcett with her own principled opposition to the war by the advocacy of a compromise whereby the NUWSS would agree to support women's war work in principle but individual members would be permitted to pursue whatever activities they wished either in war work, for example, working in hospitals, or supporting initiatives to bring about peace.
+Rackham's proposal was accepted as NUWSS policy thereby averting the danger of the organisation falling apart.
+After women over 30 were enfranchised under the Representation of the People Act 1918, the NUWSS dissolved itself and was succeeded by the National Union of Societies for Equal Citizenship in 1919.
+She had no formal legal training but from 1923 to 1931 she edited, and often wrote, a legal column for The Women's Leader, the journal of the new organisation.